codemanishh/myFuse/README.md

 6. click on new at side navbar.

-7. give a database name as (onlineshop) hit on create button.
+7. give a database name as (placement_portal) hit on create button.

 8. after creating database name click on import.

-9. browse the file in directory [online-shopping-system-advanced/database/onlineshop.sql].
+9. browse the file in directory [placement-portal/database/db1.sql].

-10. open any browser and type http://localhost/online-shopping-system-advanced-master.
+10. open any browser and type http://localhost/placement-portal.